 Important Documentation Requirements

 In the medical field, having the proper documentation accompany the products is key.
-Each carton needs to include a documentation that has a list of products and associated patient ID, destination hospital, and in some cases, operating instructions, up to three pages per order.
-If the wrong documentation is included in the order, it could mean delays to medical procedures or critical monitoring if the hospitals cannot reconcile the supplies with what was needed for the scheduled appointments.
-With such high stakes, the automation project needed to include a print on demand solution that ensured that the correct documents are inserted into the correct order.
+Each carton needs to include a documentation that has a list of products and associated patient ID, the destination hospital, and in some cases, operating instructions (up to three pages per order).
+If the wrong documentation is included in the order, it could mean delays to medical procedures or critical monitoring from being unable to reconcile supplies with what was needed for the scheduled appointments.
+With such high stakes, the automation project needed to include a print on demand solution that ensured that the correct documents were inserted into the correct order.